mongodb/leafygreen-ui/packages/table/README.md

 #### Temp todos

 - ensure parity between v10 and v11 functionalities
+- accessibility checks (keyboard controls, aria labels, etc.)
 - propTypes for all exported components
+- replace `WithVS` with `WithRT` in all files
+- create index.ts for all subcomponents
 - import all react-table and react-virtual exports and export them from our package
-- styles for disabled rows and clickable rows
-- remove unused imports
+- remove unused imports from all files
 - replace all instances of unnecessary `any` types
 - ensure TS types are failsafe
 - resolve any UI discrepancies